ankitsamaddar/my-portfolio-blog-site-gatsby/markdown/blogs/spice-simulation-in-python-using-pyspice-and-ptm-library.md

 ## **Conclusion**

 In this guide we walked through the process of setting up PySpice, designing an efficient 10T full-adder using Pass-Transistor Logic (PTL), and simulating it using the PTM 16nm library.
 By following these steps, you can write and simulate your circuits in Python.
 Happy simulating! 🎉

+I'm looking for opportunities as a web developer, so feel free to contact me at [ankitsam0602@gmail.com](mailto:ankitsam0602@gmail.com).
+Let's connect and create something amazing together! 🌟